-All GBLA, GBLB, and GBLC instructions in a macro-definition must appear before all LCLA, LCLB, and LCLC instructions in that macro-definition.
+All GBLA, GBLB, and GBLC instructions in a macro-definition must appear before all LCLA.
+LCLB, and LCLC instructions in that a production and a contraction of the macro-definition.
 All GBLA, GBLB, and GBLC instructions outside macro-definitions must appear before all LCLA, LCLB, and LCLC instructions outside macro-definitions.